Key Takeaways:

 Whether you have an interest in crisis prevention, assisting people in improving their quality of life, helping to maintain services in communities and non-profit agencies, an undergraduate degree in Human Services will be a great beginning for you.

-Best Health Degree lists schools that are regionally accredited by the U.S. Department of Education agencies such as the Higher Learning Commission (HLC) or Middle States Commission on Higher Education (MSCHE) as well as several others.
 Financial aid is available for all these human services degree programs based on the submission of the Free Application for Federal Student Aid (FAFSA) for qualified students.
 Many schools require financial aid applications to be on file as part of the admission process as well as for school scholarships.

 Our Method: Ranking the 25 Best Human Services Bachelor’s Programs